August 25, 2024

-I have worked in the corporate world for 8 years, and before that I was an Ass.
-Prof in academia, and I must admit that I wish I had taken some more advice as it would have significantly increased my chances to stay in my academic career or to be promoted in the corporate company.
-In this article, I hope to inspire you not to give up on your career due to lack of information or know-how or for just making a decision because you haven’t learned What YOU need to Succeed!
+I have worked in the corporate world for 8 years, and before that, I was an Ass.
+Prof in academia, and I must admit that I wish I had taken some more advice on strategies for success as it would have significantly increased my chances to stay in my academic career or to be promoted in the corporate company.
+In this article, I hope to inspire you not to give up on your career due to lack of information or know-how or for just making a decision because you haven’t learned what YOU need to succeed!

 Understanding the Organizational Game